Introduction

 What should I do if my spackle doesn’t match the wall color after painting?

-Yes, if the color mismatch occurs, consider using a primer before painting or touch up the area with paint that closely matches the wall color.
+If there’s a color mismatch, using a primer before painting can help, or you can touch up the area with paint that closely matches the wall color.

 How can I clean my tools after using spackle?

-Yes, if you clean your tools with warm, soapy water immediately after use, it will prevent the spackle from hardening and make cleanup easier.
+Cleaning your tools with warm, soapy water right after use will stop the spackle from hardening and make the cleanup process much easier.